 Notes for attendees:

-Virginia received her BS in Environmental Studies from Warren Wilson College and her MS in Land Resources & Environmental Science from Montana State University.
+Virginia is our Farm Director here at the home of the brand in Fairview.
+She received her BS in Environmental Studies from Warren Wilson College and her MS in Land Resources & Environmental Science from Montana State University.
 Prior to completing her MS, she was the assistant farm manager at Warren Wilson College in Swannanoa, NC for five years.
 She is interested in the ecology of working lands and any and all opportunities to invite landowners and community members to participate in the scientific process.
 She believes that working farms and forests are the key to thriving and resilient rural communities that are poised to support the communities around them.
+Virginia also spearheads our Ecological Outcome Verification efforts with the Savory Institute.